What Does it Take to Be a Radio Mechanic?

 - Test equipment functions such as signal strength and quality, transmission capacity, interference, and signal delay, using equipment such as oscilloscopes, circuit analyzers, frequency meters, and wattmeters.

-What a Radio Mechanic Should Know
+Things a Radio Mechanic Should Know How to Do

 Repairing: Repairing machines or systems using the needed tools.